 Enterprise: $99 per month (from 5 users)

-Salesflare is a fully autonomous CRM, requiring little human input to perform its primary functions.
-Its artificial intelligence can build a detailed client profile with just their name and company, saving the sales rep time to focus on the deal.
+Salesflare is a fully autonomous CRM solution, requiring little human input to perform its primary functions.
+Its artificial intelligence contact management feature can build a detailed client profile with just their name and company, saving the sales rep time to focus on the deal.

 Consequently, Salesflare boasts the most sophisticated automation features in any CRM software.
 It tracks how clients engage with you digitally and, provides real-time notifications to follow up.
 It also creates a smart overview of all the tasks that require your attention ensuring no opportunity is lost.